 In a scaling business, a full-stack developer could be a key hire.
 Companies tend to hire full-stack engineers to work on smaller projects or to help scale their startup and cover all bases.
 This is a logical way to meet demand with just one or two specialists.
 Larger companies with richer resources and higher budgets, usually hire one-field specialist developers.
 They can afford to have more than one developer on their team and may benefit from the expertise that comes with specialising in one type of coding language or area.

 The more complicated projects become or, the larger your business is, having more skilled experts will be beneficial.
 New tech projects require a solution-finder and a developer that can wear as many hats as possible.

 What qualities should you look for when hiring a full-stack developer?

 It’s also helpful if you hire a full-stack developer has a basic knowledge of design, particularly web design.
 Having fundamental design skills and knowledge of crucial front-end design practices will assist with building websites, helping developers to create a better user experience and user interface.

 Finally, full-stack developers, as with all tech talent, need to have excellent soft skills like communication, time management, creativity and attention to detail.
 They should be analytical thinkers, not just doing what’s asked but looking at the greater problem and finding effective ways to solve it.

 Talent Works are experts in sourcing full-stack developers for scaling tech businesses.
-We specialise in adjusting employer brand messaging to resonate with tech talent, as well as directly sourcing the right individuals.
-If you’d like our help sourcing a developer of any calibre for your business, then get in touch with our sourcing team today.
+We specialise in adjusting employer brand messaging to resonate with tech talent, as well as directly sourcing leading tech candidates.
+As a flexible If you’d like our help sourcing a developer of any calibre for your business, then get in touch with our sourcing team today.